ebzzry/ebzzry.github.io/en/fkd/quotes.md

 - Development of programs in Lisp proceeds, I think, somewhere between 1,000 and 50,000 times faster than development in any of what you’re calling modern or improved computer languages.<br>―Douglas Lenat

+- I think that people have never stopped believing in anything that has no germ of sense to it.<br>―Isaac Asimov